lumiere000/blog/_posts/2018-01-04-vmcli_poweroff.md

 $vmservers | select Name | export-csv c:\temp\servers.csv -NoTypeInformation

+Write-Host "VMGuest are going to shutdown"

+(Read-Host 'Press Enter to continue…')

-$vmservers | Shutdown-VMGuest
+$vmservers | Shutdown-VMGuest -Confirm:$false

-#Waiting for Shutdownn to complete
+#Waiting for Shutdown to complete

 Write-host "Waiting for Shutdown to complete"